LaxarJS/generator-laxarjs/README.md

 # LaxarJS generator

-> Use this Yeoman generator to start develop your LaxarJS application and artifacts.
+> A simple way to create LaxarJS applications and artifacts

 ## Usage

 First you have to install the node modules for [yeoman](http://yeoman.io/):
 ```
-npm install -g yo bower grunt-cli gulp
+npm install -g yo bower grunt-cli
 ```

 and then install the package with the LaxarJS generator: